tiramisulabs/seyfert/packages/rest/README.md

 for further reading join our [Discord](https://discord.gg/zmuvzzEFz2)

 ## Most importantly, biscuit's rest is:
-An standalone rest library that is yet easy to use and easy to host on a serverless infraestructure, it is meant to be used with biscuit's libraries
+A standalone rest library that is yet easy to use and easy to host on a serverless infrastructure, it is meant to be used with biscuit's libraries.

 ## Example
 ```ts